mbarbin/mtime-extended/README.md

 ## Code documentation

-The tip of the master branch is compiled with odoc and published to GitHub pages [here](https://mbarbin.github.io/mtime-extended/).
+The tip of the default branch is compiled with odoc and published to GitHub pages [here](https://mbarbin.github.io/mtime-extended/).